Operation Tiger Claw: Aftermath

 The day after the surrender all captured Biafran troops were forced to give up all of their weapons.
 After Operation Tiger Claw the two sides were met at a stalemate until the Capture of Port Harcourt.
-One day after the Capture of Port Harcourt Benjamin Adekunle with Col Murtala Mohammed invaded the Biafran cities of Owerri, Aba, and Umuahia which started Operation OAU.
+One day after the Capture of Port Harcourt, Col Benjamin Adekunle and Col Murtala Mohammed invaded the Biafran cities of Owerri, Aba, and Umuahia which started Operation OAU.
 Col. Adekunle claimed that he could capture all three cities in two weeks but in reality it took six months and the Nigerians were unable to capture the Biafran capital of Umuahia.
 The Biafrans then took back the city of Owerri in January 1969.
-There were only minor scuffles until Nigerians captured Umuahia on December 24, 1969.
-The war finally ended on January 15, 1970, after the ending of Operation Tail-Wind.
+There were only minor scuffles until Nigerians captured Umuahia on 24 December 1969.
+The war finally ended on 15 January 1970, after the ending of Operation Tail-Wind.